iG-Studios/YuconFramework/Updates.md

 # Recent Updates

+> 5/10/21
+* Framework client completely reworked
+* Framework server completely reworked

+> 3/9/21
+* Remotes work entirely different.
+Rather than over-complicating it, like it was before, I just decided to some stuff and boom.
+All issues with remotes thoroughly tested and proven to finally be fixed.
+* New icons for the plugin buttons
+* Animations for blur in/out and notification in

 > 11/24/20
 * `Render`  and  `Step`  methods are now handled differently; instead of a single connection, there is a connection for every script.